asurawhite1/Bloxgame-Predictor/README.md

 > **This bot is for educational purposes only.**
 > It does **not** guarantee accurate predictions.
 Use at your own risk.
 > I am **not responsible** for any losses you may face.
-> I disclaim if someone use this tool on something else on purposes that is not Predictions
+> I disclaim if someone use this tool for something else on purposes that is not Predictions
 ---

 ### 🔧 Requirements